Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

 ## Starting a local access point

 The leader Pioreactor has the necessary software to create the local access point.
 To start the access point:

  - If starting with a new Pioreactor, during software set up:
     1. Leave the "Configure wireless LAN" unchecked.
 Continue with the instructions at [Setting up your Raspberry Pi](/user-guide/software-set-up#setting-up-your-raspberry-pi).
     2. After the SD card has been written to, remove the SD card from your computer, and immediately insert it back in.
 A new `boot` device should appear.
+    3. <ButtonDownloadLocalAccessPointFile/>
-    3. Add a text file named `local_access_point` to the main directory (called `boot/`) on the card.
-In this new text file, add your [two letter country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) (ex: `CA` for Canada, `US` for United States, `GB` for Great Britain).
-Eject the SD card safely, and continue with instructions at [Setting up your Raspberry Pi](/user-guide/software-set-up#setting-up-your-raspberry-pi).
+    3. Drag/move the downloaded `local_access_point` file to your SD card (now called `boot`).
+    4. Eject the SD card safely, and continue with instructions at [Setting up your Raspberry Pi](/user-guide/software-set-up#setting-up-your-raspberry-pi).
- - If starting from an existing Pioreactor: with the power off, remove the SD card from the leader and insert it into a computer.
-Add a file named `local_access_point` to the `/boot/` directory on the card.
-In this new file, add a two letter country code (ex: `CA`, `US`, `GB`, etc.).
-Remove the SD card safely, and insert back into the Pioreactor.
+ - If starting from an existing Pioreactor leader:
+    1. with the power off remove the SD card from the leader and insert it into a computer.
+    2. <ButtonDownloadLocalAccessPointFile/>
+    3. Drag/move the downloaded `local_access_point` file to your SD card (now called `boot`).
+    4. Eject the SD card safely, and put back into the Pioreactor.

 ## Access the local access point